SAP-samples/multi-cloud-html5-apps-samples/managed-html5-runtime-fiori-mta/readme.md

-# App on HTML5 Application Runtime managed by SAP Cloud Platform with XSUAA- and Destination Service
+# Fiori app that is managed by SAP Cloud Platform with XSUAA service and destination service

 ## Diagram